 After all, this city’s iconic spots aren’t exactly known for their vegan-friendly fare.
-In fact, most of them have made a name for themselves because of the meat and seafood options.
+Many of them have made a name for themselves because of the meat and seafood options.
 See favorites like Wholey’s, Penn Mac, Primanti’s, and Parma Sausage.
 Yeah, they’re probably not going to cut it.

 But fear not, friends.
 There’s a movement towards meatless menu options underway.
 From vegan to vegetarian and even raw eateries, Pittsburgh is home to more veggie-friendly restaurants than you might think.
 Feast on these 25 spots for meat-free dining to find your new favorite vegan or vegetarian spot around town.

 Walking through the doors at this eclectic eatery is like walking into an art show, antique shop and vegan/vegetarian-friendly restaurant in one.
 You can browse around, but you’d better get a bite to eat.
 The menu is updated weekly, and brunch is not to be missed.
 Vegan apple spice pancakes are calling.
 Plus, just $10 for the brunch buffet, main dish, coffee or tea.

 There’s a misconception that healthy food has to taste healthy.
 You know how it goes, free of flavor and lacking any excitement whatsoever.
 Well, we think that’s nonsense, and Eden is proving us right.
 They make clean eating taste good for everyone and even craft specialized options for raw, vegan, and vegetarian eaters out there.
 Local ingredients, inventive dishes, and tasty smoothies make up a menu that’s delicious and insanely good for you.
 Pop into Eden for a good meal that you can feel good about eating.

 Vegetarian and vegan foods out of a box are bland.
 That’s why Aladdin’s Eatery’s menu thinks outside the box, creating traditional Lebanese-American foods with a splash of herbs and spices.
 Aladdin’s is all over too.
 In addition to the Squirrel Hill eatery, they’re serving up delicious vegetable-heavy, animal product-free foods in Mt.
 Lebanon, Fox Chapel, and on McKnight Road.
 Try the medley of vegetables, rice, and lentils on Mujadara Plate or any of their delicious rolled pitas.